NREL/OCHRE/docs/source/Introduction.rst

 OCHRE can also be used to model a single piece of equipment, a fleet of equipment, or multiple dwellings.
-It can also be run in co-simulation with aggregators, home energy management systems, or other controllers, along with grid models.
+It can also be run in co-simulation with custom controllers, home energy management systems, aggregators, and grid models.

 For more examples, see:

 - The `OCHRE User Tutorial
   <https://github.com/NREL/OCHRE/blob/main/notebook/user_tutorial.ipynb>`__
-  notebook
+  Jupyter notebook

 - Python example scripts to: